 - Wrong location

 - Left out for unacceptable periods of time (for example presented in the morning for evening collection)

 - Unsuitable or hazardous materials included such as cooking fats, builder’s waste, chemicals.

 To understand the protocols further, take a look at this government advice.

 King Street: Fouryards

-- Waste should be put out just before 10.30am waste collection or 5.30pm waste collection
+- Waste should be put out just before a 10.30am waste collection, or a 5.30pm waste collection

 - Businesses should take back in any waste that has not been collected by 11am